millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 ----------

-Larry Page and Sergey Brin are the original developers of this algorithm They developed this algorithm to sort pages by importance.
-The PageRank algorithm is known to converge quite quickly.
+Larry Page and Sergey Brin are the original developers of this algorithm The PageRank algorithm is known to converge quite quickly.
 In their original paper, Brin and Page reported that on a network with 322 million edges the algorithm converged to usable values within 52 iterations.